jgressmann/supercan/Windows/README.firmware.md

 5. Open an administrative terminal (cmd.exe, _Run as Administrator_)

-6. Reset the device and (try to) flash firmware.
+6. Reset the device and (try to) flash the CAN application firmware.

 	Note that I have copied dfu-util and the firmware into `C:\dfu`